OS2G/constitution/constitution.md

 # ARTICLE III - Members

 Section 1.
-Selection.
+Selection
 Members shall be selected by methods adopted by the Executive Committee.

+Section 2
-Section 2. **This organization does not discriminate in the selection of members or appointments when discrimination is defined as denying individuals membership or appointment on the basis of gender, age, disability, genetic information, race, color, religion, pregnancy, marital status, veteran’s status, national or ethnic origin, gender identity or expression, place of residence, political affiliation, or sexual orientation**
+**This organization does not discriminate in the selection of members or appointments when discrimination is defined as denying individuals membership or appointment on the basis of gender, age, disability, genetic information, race, color, religion, pregnancy, marital status, veteran’s status, national or ethnic origin, gender identity or expression, place of residence, political affiliation, or sexual orientation**

+Section 3
-Section 3. **Non-student participation.
+**Non-student participation.
 A student organization shall consist of at least five currently enrolled student members.
 Non-students will allowed to participate in any student organization activity, but will not be a voting member, or an elected or appointed officer of said organization.
 A non-student is someone who is not currently enrolled at the University of Nebraska—Lincoln for the fall or spring semester.**

 Section 4.
-Dues.
+Dues
 The Executive Committee may prescribe membership dues.

 Section 5.
-Revocation.
+Revocation
 Membership may be revoked in accordance with the procedures in the parliamentary authority or adopted by the Executive Committee.

 Section 6.
-Resignation.
+Resignation
 Members may resign from RSO by providing the Secretary with written notice.

 # ARTICLE IV - Officers

 Section 1.
-Officers and Duties.
+Officers and Duties
 The officers of RS0 shall be a President, a Vice-President, a Secretary, and a Treasurer.
 These officers shall perform the duties prescribed by this constitution and the parliamentary authority adopted by RS0.

 A. President.
 The President shall preside over all RS0 and Executive Committee meetings and consult regularly with the faculty advisor.